Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 The alternatives would be things we as individuals can do and they are:

-Negative social impacts reflect in the following burning humanitarian issues in the countries where fast fashion manufacturing happens:
+Negative social impact is reflected in the following burning humanitarian issues in the countries where fast fashion manufacturing happens:

 What’s the opposite of fast fashion?